willdurand/BazingaJsTranslationBundle/Resources/doc/index.md

 // will return "There are many apples"
 ```

-> Read the official doc about
+For more information, read the official documentation  about
 [pluralization](http://symfony.com/doc/current/book/translation.html#pluralization).

 #### Get The Locale